sam-hilliard/blog-posts/006-em-vs-rem.md

 ## In short...

-Use rems for font size and whenever you want consistent dimmensions without sacrificing accessiblity.
+Use rems for font size and whenever you want consistent dimensions without sacrificing accessibility.

 Use ems for consistently scaling dimensions.

-Hopefully after reading this you will now be able to confidently harness the power of ems and rems!
+Hopefully, after reading this you will now be able to confidently harness the power of ems and rems!
 This article would have not been possible without the help of my good friend Kevin Powell.
 Watching his videos helped me learn all of this and more.
 So, if you're interested in front-end development,
 [his YouTube channel](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw)
-will help you fall maddly in love with CSS!
+will help you fall madly in love with CSS!